makersmakingchange/USB-Switch-Tester/README.md

-# Device-Name
+# USB SWITCH TESTER
-The USB Switch Tester
+The USB Switch Tester is a device used to test the functionality of an assistive switch with a 3.5 mm connection

 <img src="Photos/USB-Switch-Tester.png" width="500" alt="Picture of USB Switch Tester.">